MizzoMazzo/ctf-project/misc/public/description.md

-The evil UrRaNdOmIseR from R.A.N.D.O.M is about to take over the internet by randomising all the binary files in the world.
+The evil UrRaNdOm from Race Against Non- Determinstic Online Machines aka R.A.N.D.O.M is about to randomise all the binary files in the world.
+Agent Abstract died trying to neutralize him.
+All he left us with is this weird little poem.

+*Insert Gedicht*